Is Retiring in Panama Right For You?

 2. Health – Do you have a serious chronic illness or mobility issues?

-The health insurance you have not will probably not cover you in Panama.
-US citizens need to know that Medicare Part A and B cannot be used in Panama.
+Your health insurance may not cover you in Panama.
+US citizens must know that Medicare Parts A and B cannot be used in Panama.
 Some Medicare Advantage plans will cover urgent care or emergencies overseas.

 So, you need to determine your health insurance options in Panama and the costs.
-This is critically important if you have pre-existing conditions because pre-existing conditions are usually not covered under Panama health insurance.
+This article has information about Panama health insurance options.
+If you have pre-existing conditions, you may be excluded from Panama insurance for the first two years, or you may not be able to get Panama health insurance.

 In Panama, you can use public hospitals regardless of age or pre-existing conditions.
 There is no monthly fee.
 It’s about $2 to see a general doctor or $5 for a specialist.
 You’ll also need to pay out of pocket for any medical procedures, which will be much more affordable.